labeattie/testpreviewsite/_posts/2022-03-14-drilled-shaft-column-circular.md

 $$-\frac{R^3}{3}cos^3(t)+c_2 = -\frac{R^3}{3}cos^3[sin^{-1}(\frac{x}{R})]+c_3$$

 We can simplify the $$cos^3(sin^{-1}(x/R))$$ term similarly to when we drew an example triangle while calculating the segment are formula.
-We take this following representative triangle and do the pythagorean theorum to get the missing side length.
+We take this following representative triangle and do the Pythagorean Theorem to get the missing side length.

 ![rep_tri2](/testpreviewsite/assets/edd_pm/rep_tri2_inv.jpg){: width="250" }